pmbaumgartner/observers/README.md

 We differentiate between observers and stores.
 Observers wrap generative AI APIs (like OpenAI or llama-index) and track their interactions.
 Stores are classes that sync these observations to different storage backends (like DuckDB or Hugging Face datasets).

-To get started quickly, you can run the code below.
-This will send requests to a HF serverless endpoint and log the interactions into a Hub dataset, using the default store `DatasetsStore`.
-You can find this dataset under your your personal workspace (http://hf.co/{your_username}).
-To select and configure your stores, keep reading!
+To get started you can run the code below.
+It sends requests to a HF serverless endpoint and log the interactions into a Hub dataset, using the default store `DatasetsStore`.
+The dataset will be pushed to your personal workspace (http://hf.co/{your_username}).
+To learn how to configure stores, go to the next section.

 ```python
 import os